emoose/iQueTool/README.md

    -xi (-extractids) <comma-delimited-ids> - extract inodes with these indexes -xk (-extractkernel) - extract secure-kernel from NAND -fs (-showallfs) - shows info about all found FS blocks

+   -a <comma-delimited-filepaths> - adds files to NAND -al (-addlist) <path-to-list-of-files> - adds line-seperated list of files to NAND

    -uk (-updatekernel) <sksa-path> - updates NAND with the given (cache) SKSA
       also takes bad-blocks into account and will work around them